famiu/feline.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report
 title: "[Bug]"
-labels: bug
+labels: 'kind: fix'
 assignees: ''

 ---

 **Neovim version**
 The output of `nvim --version`.

-**Feline version**
-What version of Feline are you using?
-If you're using the `develop` branch instead of a release then please clarify that as well.

 **Describe the bug**
 A clear and concise description of what the bug is.